Statue of James Meredith

 A statue of James Meredith stands on the campus of the University of Mississippi in Oxford, Mississippi, United States.
 The statue honors Meredith, a civil rights activist who integrated the university in 1962.
-The statue was dedicated in 2006 and is located near a portal, which collectively make up the Civil Rights Monument.
+It was dedicated in 2006 and is located near a portal.
+The statue and portal collectively make up the Civil Rights Monument.

 History

 Background

 James Meredith was a civil rights activist who enrolled at the University of Mississippi in 1962, becoming the first African American student at the university.
 However, his enrollment was opposed by proponents of racial segregation, with this opposition escalating into the Ole Miss riot of 1962, which led to two deaths and numerous injuries.
 While state officials tried to prevent Meredith from attending the university, United States President John F. Kennedy ordered federal authorities to escort him onto the university's campus.
 Meredith was officially enrolled and the university integrated on October 1, 1962.

 Dedication

 This statue honoring Meredith was dedicated on the 44th anniversary of the integration of the university, on October 1, 2006.
 Approximately 1,500 people attended the ceremony, which featured a keynote speech from U.S. Representative John Lewis, who said, "With the unveiling of this monument, we free ourselves from the chains of a difficult past.
 Today we can celebrate a new day, a new beginning, the birth of a new South and a new America that is more free, more fair and more just than ever before."
 Other speakers at the event included U.S. Representative Roger Wicker, Chancellor Robert Khayat, actor Morgan Freeman, and James's son Joseph Meredith.
 James, while attending the event, was not a speaker.
 The cost of the total monument, which also includes a nearby portal, cost $160,000, which was raised through grants and donations.

-A 2018 article in The Daily Mississippian claims that Meredith was opposed to the statue from the time of its erection, arguing that both that statue and the Confederate Monument on the campus should be removed.
+A 2018 article in The Daily Mississippian stated that Meredith was opposed to the statue from the time of its erection, arguing that both that statue and the Confederate Monument on the campus should be removed.
 However, after attending the 2018 Black Alumni Reunion, his position on the statue has changed.